samjones00/docs/docs/csharp-client.md

 ```

 ::: warning
 As .NET's HttpClient only supports async APIs it needs to use "sync over async" to implement sync APIs **which should be avoided**.
-If your API needs to make sync API calls it should use the `JsonServiceClient` instead.
+If your API needs to make sync API calls it should use .NET 6's `JsonApiClient` or the `JsonServiceClient` instead.
 :::

 #### Install